jostylr/math-numbers/README.md

 The live example is at [JSBin](http://jsbin.com/eqiBiL/1/edit?js,console) which differs by removing the var Num line as Num is loaded as a global for the browser.

+There is a better example at [JSBin](http://jsbin.com/gist/7121167/?js,console) This can handle computing 40,000! in about 22 seconds on my machine.
+Hit Run, and then in the console, type `factprint(40000, 60)` to get 40,000 factorial printed out in groups of 60.
+It will produce the number which is 166714 digits long!

 ## Basic numbers

 The types of numbers are float, int (integer), rat (rational), sci (scientific), com (complex).